alex1-11/cs50-final-project-2022/readme.md

 - tasks and projects review routine
 - custom (manual) ordering of projects/tasks
 - ability to export/import data to/from other task managers and todo apps (e.g. via .csv files)
+- teams and teamwork, executors and liable employees
 - ...